smcgdub/Discover-Ireland-MS2-Project/testing.md

 * The contact us form works exactly the same on mobiles and tablets as it does on desktops.

+**Note:** Please refer to the in the desktop testing section for the functionality notes highlighted.
+Its not written here to avoid repetition.

 **10. The Footer**

 * The footer works exactly the same on mobiles and tablets as it does on desktops.